-We will ensure that staff, students and parents are aware of sources of support within school and in the local community.
+We will ensure that staff, students and parents are aware of sources of support within school, in the local community and online.
 For example, what support is available within our school, local community and nationally.
 We will display relevant sources of support in communal areas such as student noticeboards and television screens around school and will regularly highlight sources of support to students within relevant parts of the curriculum and assemblies.
 Guidance will also be accessible to students and their families on the school website.
 Whenever we highlight sources of support, we will increase the chance of student help-seeking by ensuring students and parents/families understand:

 - What help is available

 - Who it is aimed at

-- How to access it
+- · How to access it

 - Why to access it

 - What is likely to happen next

 The main external agency signposted to students and their families is PAUSE.
 This service is accessible to young people seven days each week and students can self-refer themselves to this support agency with or without the support of the school.
-The school will also refer students and their families to specialist agencies such as Forward Thinking Birmingham, STICK team, YoungMinds, Kooth, MindEd, Change4Life, BEAT, CRUSE.
-During the Covid-19 period remote support is accessible through all the agencies listed above.
+The school will also refer students and their families to specialist agencies such as Forward-Thinking Birmingham, STICK team, YoungMinds, Kooth, MindEd, Change4Life, BEAT, CRUSE, Birmingham LGBTQ, School Nurse Service.